SONNETCAST

 The use of the word "consumest thyself" is, however, once more suggestive.
 It evokes the idea of somebody eating or using themselves up, and once or twice before we had more than a bit of a hint that the poet is admonishing the young man for not only 'using' himself' – whatever that might entail – but for 'abusing' himself, in a sexual way.

-Most editors retain this spelling, but see Text Note for an explanation of the conventions applied here.
+The Quarto Edition in fact spells it with an apostrophe and most editors retain this, but see Text Note for an explanation of the conventions applied here.

 Ah, if thou issueless shalt hap to die,